-CAUTION: Never mount a bronze transducer in a metal hull, because electrolytic corrosion will occur.
+CAUTION: Bronze transducer-Never mount a bronze housing in a metal hull, because electrolytic corrosion will occur.

-CAUTION: Stainless steel housing in a metal hull requires using a Fairing Kit to isolate the stainless steel transducer from the metal hull.
-Failure to do so will cause electrolytic corrosion, resulting in damage to the product and/or boat.
+CAUTION: Stainless steel transducer in a metal hull requires using a Fairing Kit to isolate the stainless steel transducer from the metal hull.
+Failure to do so will cause electrolytic corrosion.

-CAUTION: Never install a metal transducer on a vessel with a positive ground system.
+CAUTION: Never install a metal transducer in a vessel with a positive ground system.